projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

 - **Device Management**
 - **Storage Management**

-One of the main functions of an operating system is to manage the hardware and software resources of a computer system system.
+One of the main functions of an operating system is to manage the hardware and software resources of a computer system.
 Some of these resources are familiar computing terms that we covered in the last section, such as the:
 - Processor
 - Memory
 - Storage